View all web browser and mobile devices available in our cloud-based test lab.

 Remember, not all devices will support Android 12.
 Because of this, you’ll want to ensure that Android 11 is still compatible with your apps.

 You can learn more about device usage in your geographical area to ensure complete test coverage on the most widely-used devices.
-Get this data in our Mobile & Web Test Coverage Index.
+Get this data in our Mobile & Web Test Coverage Guide.

 Perfecto is ready to help you hit the ground running with Android 12.